 (1) More than two residents may not share a resident room.

-(2) [An assisted living program] A licensee shall provide at least 80 square feet of functional space for single occupancy resident rooms and 120 square feet of functional space for double occupancy resident rooms.
+(2) An assisted living program shall provide at least 80 square feet of functional space for single occupancy resident rooms and 120 square feet of functional space for double occupancy resident rooms.

 (3) Functional space in a resident room does not include the floor area of: